Last month, we discussed how to ensure the availability of the equipment you need when you need it. Basically, we recommended you:

 2. Get what you need before the supply runs out, whether that is new or used equipment.

-3. Develop a relationship with a local rental house to improve the chances of getting reliable equipment as required.
+3. Develop a relationship with a local rental house to improve the chances of getting reliable equipment when you need it.

 We all know working in today's environment means being efficient, with maximum uptime of equipment on the jobsite.
 Reducing the risk of downtime increases your chances to maximize profits, which are slim to begin with.